NVIDIA/OptiX_Apps/README.md

 * GLEW 2.1.0 (required to build all non-*intro* examples.
 In case the Linux package manager only supports GLEW 2.0.0, here is a link to the [GLEW 2.1.0](https://sourceforge.net/projects/glew/files/glew/2.1.0) sources.)
 * DevIL 1.8.0 or 1.7.8.
 When using 1.7.8 replace `find_package(DevIL_1_8_0 REQUIRED)` against `find_package(DevIL_1_7_8 REQUIRED)`
 * ASSIMP
+* The GLTF_renderer example added three github repositories as sub-modules: `fastgltf`, `glm`, `stb`.
+The `fastgltf` repository needs to be built and installed matching the Debug or Release build target of the GLTF_renderer example.
+The glm and stb repositories are header only.
+Please refer to the `3rdparty/CMake/FindFastGLTF.cmake`, `FindGLM.cmake` and `FindSTB.cmake` for how the build system finds these.
 * OptiX Toolkit (https://github.com/NVIDIA/optix-toolkit) for the CUDA Opacity Micromap baking tool used in rtigo9_omm (requires OptiX SDK 7.6.0).
 Clone the repository and update its submodules to get the OmmBaking repository included.
 Set the CMAKE_INSTALL_PREFIX to a path where the bin, include and lib folders of the OptiX Toolkit should be installed.
 That is the folder specified via the OPTIX_TOOLKIT_PATH environment variable on the CMake command line below when building these examples.
 Configure and Generate the solution and rebuild the release target.
 Then build the INSTALL target.
 Check that the bin, include and lib folders are present inside the folder you selected via CMAKE_INSTALL_PREFIX.
 * [Open-source MDL SDK 2023 (367100.2992)](https://github.com/NVIDIA/MDL-SDK) or [binary MDL SDK](https://developer.nvidia.com/rendering-technologies/mdl-sdk) supporting MDL 1.8 only required for the MDL_renderer example.